Buying a Second Home

 Maintenance and Repairs $2,000 – $6,000+ Higher for seasonal or remote properties

-Counting on rental income to qualify.
-Buyers plan to offset the mortgage with short-term rental income, then discover that second home classification means that income can't be used in underwriting.
-If the payment doesn't work on your current income alone, the loan likely won't work as structured.
+Buyers plan to offset the mortgage with short-term rental income, then learn at underwriting that second home classification means that income can’t be used.
+If the payment doesn’t work on your existing income alone, the loan won’t work as structured.

-Not budgeting for reserves.
-A buyer meets the down payment minimum and has enough for closing costs but little left over.
-Lenders require liquid reserves beyond those amounts, often for both the new property and the existing primary.
-Running out of reserves at closing is one of the most common reasons second home deals fall apart at the last minute.
+A buyer meets the down payment minimum and has enough for closing costs but not much left over.
+Lenders require liquid reserves beyond those amounts, covering both the new property and any other financed second homes or investment properties.
+Running short on reserves is one of the most common reasons second home deals fall apart at the final stage.

-Assuming the property qualifies as a second home.
-Buyers who intend to rent the property out most of the year, or who buy in a location that doesn't logically serve as a vacation destination, may find the lender reclassifies the property as an investment property.
-That changes the down payment, the rate, and the whole approval picture.
+Buyers who plan to rent most of the year, or who purchase in a location that doesn’t logically serve as a personal vacation destination, may find the lender reclassifies the property as an investment property.
+That changes the down payment, the rate, and the entire approval picture, often late in the process.

 Questions to Ask Your Lender

-• Based on my income and current debts, how much room do I have for a second home payment?
+• Based on my income and existing debts, how much room do I have for a second home payment?

 • Will this property qualify as a second home or an investment property under your guidelines?